Bone Broth Benefits and the Ancient Primal Nutrients

 Physicians harkening as far back as Hippocrates have associated bone broth with gut healing.
 And while the importance of gut health is just now starting to fill our medical journals, this knowledge is far from new.
 Bone broth managed to cross international borders and became a staple of traditional Asian cuisine.
 Traditional Chinese meals often feature a light soup made from bone broth and vegetables to cleanse the palate and help with digestion.

 Bone broth is simply a broth made by boiling bones (often with meat still on them).
 Sometimes vegetables, herbs, and spices are added for additional flavor and nutrients.
 Bone broth is an ingredient that can be used to create or flavor all kinds of dishes.
 It contains parts of the animal we typically like to discard (like cartilage and bone marrow), all nicely broken down so we get the full dose of nutrients.

-Bone broths are typically simmered for a very long period of time (often for 8 hours, and sometimes in excess of 24 hours), with the purpose being not only to produce gelatin from collagen-rich joints but also to release a few trace minerals from bones.
+Bone broths are typically simmered for a long period (often for 8 hours, and sometimes in excess of 24 hours), with the purpose being not only to produce gelatin from collagen-rich joints but also to release a few trace minerals from bones.
 At the end of cooking, the bones should crumble when pressed lightly between your thumb and forefinger.

 Bone Broth Frugal Benefits

 Bone broths are remarkably inexpensive to make.
 Many times you can prepare a decent broth for the cost of energy used to heat your pot alone.
 By using the bones from leftover roast chickens matched with vegetable scraps you’ve saved, you can make a gallon of stock for pennies.
 In getting to know your butcher or local rancher, you can often acquire beef or lamb bones for free.

 Another reason I constantly push getting to know your local farmers at your farmer’s market.

 Collagen in Bone Broth